 HSF has compiled a list of other resources for Dreamer students.
 Click here to download the list.

-Educators for Fair Consideration also compiles its own list of scholarships that are available to undocumented students.
+Educators for Fair Consideration (E4FC) also has excellent resources on its website.
+This organization helps empower undocumented young people who are pursuing college, careers, and citizenship.
+E4FC also compiles its own list of scholarships that are available to undocumented, undergraduate and graduate students.
 We provide their list here for your reference.
 Please note the criteria and deadlines, which vary from year to year.
-Educators for Fair Consideration Scholarship List

 Additional Questions & Answers Enrolling New Immigrant Students.
 Click here for more information.